-Despite a tiny number of excessively paid CEOs of charities (I only know of stories of multi-million dollar packages in the USA) most top paid CEOs of £200m fundraising charities receive maybe £120,000.
+Despite a tiny number of excessively paid CEOs of charities (I only know of stories of multi-million dollar packages in the USA), most top paid CEOs of £200m fundraising charities to receive maybe £120,000.

 For many people, that may sound excessive.

 But their equivalents in cigarette companies, sales, mining, supermarkets etc. are likely paid anywhere from two to ten times that.